-Drug trafficking is kind of an umbrella term.
-If someone is involved in the drug business and they’re moving drugs around in order to make money, they are trafficking drugs.
+Drug trafficking is an umbrella term.
+If someone is involved in the drug business and moves drugs around to make money, they are trafficking drugs.
 This type of drug crime carries severe penalties.

-Usually, you see drug trafficking charges when people are moving large amounts of drugs that are going to later be broken down and sold to other individuals.
+Usually, you see drug trafficking charges when people are moving large amounts of drugs that will later be broken down and sold to other individuals.
 The entities who make up a drug trafficking conspiracy would include the supplier, who makes the drugs, and the people who move the drugs.

 A lot of times, these people are referred to as mules.
-Then there are the buyers and users of the drugs; there is a whole network of individuals involved in a drug trafficking case.
-Under California law, there are various statutes that apply to drug trafficking:
+Then there are the buyers and users of the drugs; there is a whole network of individuals involved in drug trafficking.
+Under California law, various statutes apply to drug trafficking: